YottaDB/YDBDoc/MessageRecovery/errors.rst

 FDSIZELMT, Too many nnnn descriptors needed by GT.CM server

-GT.CM Error: A large number (nnnn) of regions accessed on behalf of GT.CM clients forced the file descriptor numerical value to its FD_SETSIZE limit.
+GT.CM Error: A large number (nnnn) of regions accessed on behalf of `GT.CM <../AdminOpsGuide/gtcm.html>`_ clients forced the file descriptor numerical value to its FD_SETSIZE limit.
 Under Linux as of this writing, this limit is fixed to 1024.

 Action: Review the application, the database layout and the number of concurrent clients and adjust conditions to reduce the number of concurrent database files managed by the GT.CM server.